Ghana halts Ebola vaccine trial due to community protests

 The country’s Food and Drugs Authority said it had begun enlisting volunteers in Hohoe in the Volta region to be injected with drugs made by Johnson & Johnson and Bavarian Nordic as part of a global Ebola vaccine drive.

-Youth leaders threatened to boycott the program.
+Youth leaders threatened to boycott the programme.
 “We don’t want to be guinea pigs,” one local leader told Reuters.

 Ebola has killed more than 11,000 people in Guinea, Sierra Leone and Liberia since it began more than a year ago but new cases have declined sharply.
 Ghana has yet to record a case.